Table of contents

 Route Details

 The off-trail route to Reflection Canyon follows a faintly established path that often gets swept free of footsteps after high winds blow through.
-The risk of getting lost in this area is high if you aren’t well equipped for route finding and navigation.
+The risk of getting lost in this area is high if you aren’t well-equipped for route finding and navigation.
 It goes without saying that getting lost in an exposed, waterless area like this could easily lead to dire consequences, so we highly recommend proper planning before this trip.

 The key feature to focus on for navigating this route is Fifty Mile Point Mountain.
-When facing south (to start your hike for example), these straight edge cliffs (pictured above) should always remain on your right side and serve as your guardian route marker.
-You’ll want to keep relatively close to the base of these cliffs, because a maze of 50-100 foot slot canyons await you if you stray too far to the east.
+When facing south (to start your hike, for example), these straight-edge cliffs (pictured above) should always remain on your right side and serve as your guardian route marker.

 Navigation is a bit trickier from this point on without the cliffs as your guide, but there is one tall butte (also pictured below) that will help guide you.
 Head generally towards this high point, but traverse around it to the left (north) so as not to get stuck high up on the surrounding steep cliffs.
-Shortly after you pass the butte you’ll reach the overlook and your eyeballs will rejoice.
+Shortly after you pass the butte, you’ll reach the overlook and your eyeballs will rejoice.

 Maps & Guidebooks

 Always carry a topo map, compass, and GPS in the wilderness, and know how to use them.
-If you need to brush up on your skills, check out these navigation videos we made on staying found, and map & compass navigation.
-Below are some helpful resources for planning your trip.
+If you need to brush up on your skills, check out these navigation videos we made on staying found and map & compass navigation

 • We used Gaia GPS for planning and navigation on this trip.
 We highly recommend plotting the exact location of the Reflection Canyon overlook in a GPS device to make routefinding easier on this hike.

 • We also use Caltopo to research trips, plan routes, and print maps for many of our backpacking adventures.
-It takes a little time to learn the tool, but it’s is an excellent resource.
+It takes a little time to learn the tool, but it’s an excellent resource.

-• Non-Technical Canyon Hiking Guide to the Colorado Plateau, 6th Edition Perfect Paperback by Mike Kelsey This book is considered the bible to this region, full of good advice and insight into this off-the-beaten path adventure land.
+• Non-Technical Canyon Hiking Guide to the Colorado Plateau, 6th Edition Perfect Paperback by Mike Kelsey.
+This book is considered the bible to this region, full of good advice and insight into this off-the-beaten path adventure land.

 Water

-There is no water on this trail, so you’ll need to carry in all water.
-You also can’t get any water from Lake Powell because the Reflection Canyon viewpoint is too high and steep to descend.
 Plan on packing 1 gallon (4 liters) per person, per day at a minimum.
-In hot weather you’ll probably want to carry 1.5 gallons (6 liters) per person per day.
+In hot weather, you’ll probably want to carry 1.5 gallons (6 liters) per person per day.
 Carrying this much water will feel very heavy in your pack, but not having enough water would be way worse.
 We recommend using sturdy yet light Platy Bottles for toting water in the desert.
 Also, check out our backpacking water purification guide for water tips and gear recommendations.

 Critters & Food Storage